 Two Oklahoma Statutes offer an alternative to probate for small estates valued under $50,000.
 If you have a valid will, these provisions will not apply to you even if your estate is under $50,000.
 However, those without a will and an estate under $50,000 can take advantage of these provisions and avoid the probate process with the use of a Small Estate Affidavit.
-Small Estate Affidavits can be filed by successors in Oklahoma to claim personal property like bank accounts, real estate, or vehicles of decedents who owned property in the state and died without leaving a last will and testament.
-The Small Estate Affidavit covers real estate and mineral rights, and a separate small estate affidavit covers vehicles like boats, cars, and trucks.
+Small Estate Affidavits can be filed by successors in Oklahoma to claim personal property like bank accounts, personal property, life insurance, stocks, or vehicles of decedents who owned property in the state and died without leaving a last will and testament.
+The Small Estate Affidavit does not cover real estate, like homes and mineral rights, However a separate small estate affidavit covers vehicles like boats, cars, and trucks.

 Different Types of Small Estate Affidavits

-There are three different types of Small Estate Affidavits: one for financial accounts worth $50,000 or less, one for vehicles only, and another for real estate property such as houses or land.
-Successors can file a Small Estate Affidavit as long as the total value does not exceed $50,000 or, if the decedent passed away more than 5 years ago, the estate may value as much as $200,000.
+There are three different types of Small Estate Affidavits: one for financial accounts worth $50,000 or less, one for vehicles only, and another for personal property, like things around the home.
+Successors can file a Small Estate Affidavit as long as the total value does not exceed $50,000.
 This allows family members to avoid the time and expense of probate court by filing an affidavit.

 Small Estate Affidavits for Financial Accounts